sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 10.
 LEARNING AND GENERATIVE CULTURE

-- In my team employees feel supported by each other [1-7]
+- In my team employees feel supported by each other.
+[1-7]
-- In my team employees feel their feedback is valued [1-7]
+- In my team employees feel their feedback is valued.
+[1-7]
-- In my team employees are given meaningful work that leverages their expertise [1-7]
+- In my team employees are given meaningful work that leverages their expertise.
+[1-7]
-- My team has enough support (or appropriate support) from leaders and managers for the necessary culture shift and transformation [1-7]
+- My team has support from leaders and managers for the necessary culture shift and transformation.
+[1-7]
-- My team culture interacts with the broader organizational culture [1-7]
+- My team culture interacts with the broader organizational culture.
+[1-7]
-- Failures are treated in my team as opportunities to improve and learn [1-7]
+- In my team failures are treated as opportunities to improve and learn.
+[1-7]
-- My team is allowed and encouraged to experiment and try new things [1-7]
+- My team is allowed and encouraged to experiment and try new things.
+[1-7]
 - On my team, information is actively sought [1-7]
-- Messengers are not punished when they deliver news of failures or other bad news [1-7]
+- Messengers are not punished when they deliver news of failures or other bad news.
+[1-7]
-- On my team, responsibilities are shared [1-7]
+- On my team, responsibilities are shared.
+[1-7]
-- On my team, cross-functional collaboration is encouraged and rewarded [1-7]
+- On my team, cross-functional collaboration is encouraged and rewarded.
+[1-7]
-- On my team, failure causes inquiry [1-7]
+- On my team, failure causes inquiry.
+[1-7]
-- On my team, new ideas are welcomed [1-7]
+- On my team, new ideas are welcomed.
+[1-7]
-- My team views learning as an investment for growth [1-7]
+- My team views learning as a priority and an investment for growth.
+[1-7]
-- Learning is not completely avoided in my team [1-7]
-- My team has the resources to engage in informal learning and the space to explore ideas [1-7]
+- My team has the resources to engage in informal learning and the space to explore ideas.
+[1-7]
-- My team has a regular cadence of opportunities for employees to share their knowledge [1-7]
+- My team has a regular cadence of opportunities for employees to share their knowledge.
+[1-7]
-- In my team resources are available for continued education [1-7]
+- In my team resources are available for continued education.
+[1-7]
-- When employees in my team attend conferences, we have them share the new experience through presentations or trip reports [1-7]
+- When employees in my team attend conferences, we have them share the new experience through presentations or trip reports.
+[1-7]
-- In my team we encourage people to get certifications or external trainings, and help them by covering costs of external trainings and forming study groups that are a part of normal work activity [1-7]
+- In my team we encourage people to get certifications or external trainings, and help them by covering costs of external trainings and forming study groups that are a part of normal work activity.
+[1-7]

 #### Scoring